lucified/minard-backend/README.md

 - Redis
 - Postgresql

-charles is written in Typescript 2 and runs a [Hapi.js](http://hapijs.com) based node server.
+charles is written in TypeScript 2 and runs a [Hapi.js](http://hapijs.com)-based Node server.

 ## Requirements